Mrghost077/Tic-Tac-Toe-Game-contributed-/README.md

 - Multiplayer gameplay: Play with friends on the same device.
 - Simple and intuitive user interface.
 - Responsive design for various screen sizes.
+- Beautiful and modern design using Tailwind CSS.
 - Future updates will include draw tracking.

 ## Installation